notoriousb1t/ModelViewPizza/README.md

 ## Suggestions/Edits

-If you know how the code could better represent the framework better or if there is a bug, send me a pull request or if you are feeling particularly lazy, send me a message on [Twitter (@notoriousb1t)](https://twitter.com/notoriousb1t).
+If you know how the code could better represent the framework or if there is a bug, send me a pull request or if you are feeling particularly lazy, send me a message on [Twitter (@notoriousb1t)](https://twitter.com/notoriousb1t).
 I welcome your suggestions.